katieshiqihe/colorizer/README.md

 Perhaps because most screenshots have human faces in them, the network is pretty good at detecting and coloring faces.
 However, for objects that don't have any distinct color, the network often opts for the safe brownish color to minimize errors.

 ### Sample Video
 This is a short clip from the original (black and white) *Twilight Zone*.
+Click to play on YouTube.

 <a href="https://youtu.be/05HJvR4cuwM"><img src="https://i.ytimg.com/vi/05HJvR4cuwM/hqdefault.jpg" width="240"></a>